 Audit & Risk Committee meetings are regularly attended by the Chief Executive, Chief Financial Officer, Company Secretary, Internal Audit & Risk Manager and external auditors.
-Directors who are not members of the Audit & Risk Committee are invited to attend Audit & Risk Committee meetings as observers, are advised of meeting dates and times and are provided with Audit & Risk Committee materials.
+Any Directors who are not members of the Audit & Risk Committee may attend Audit & Risk Committee meetings as observers.